lixx21/Introduction-to-statistics/descriptive_statistics.md

 1. Density (crowding): The height of the bar tells how many subjects there are for one unit on the horizontal scalle.
 For example, the highest density is around age 19 as 0.4 = 4% of all subjects ar age 19.
 In contrast, only about 0.7% of subjects fall into each one year rage for ages 60-80
 2. Percentages (relative frequencies): Those are given by Area = height x width.
 Remember that the area from this histogram corresponds to percentage and the area of the block is give by **height x width**.
 For example we want to know what percentage of people fall in age range between 60-80, about 14% of all subjects fall into the age range 60-80, because the corresponding area is (0.7% per year) x (20 years) = 14%.
 Alternatively, you can find this answer by eyeballing that this area makes up roughly 1.7 of total area of the histogram, so roughly 1/7 = 14% of all subjects fall in that range

+## Box PLot

+Box plot depicts 5 keys number of the data:
+    -